benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

 A fitness function is used to evalute the quality of a candidate solution, to help it reach the desired solution.
 According to @@ref@@ a fitness function should be:
 - Clearly defined: it should be easy to understand and provide meaningful insight into the performance.
 - Intuitive: Better solutions should get a better score and visa-versa
-- Efficiently implemented: NEAT requires many iterations to evolve a good solution, so the fitness function should not be a bottleneck
+- Efficiently implemented: NEAT requires many generations to evolve a good solution, so the fitness function should not be a bottleneck
-- Sensitive: Should be able to distinguish between slightly better and slightly worse solutions to allow a gradual movement towards a better solution https://towardsdatascience.com/how-to-define-a-fitness-function-in-a-genetic-algorithm-be572b9ea3b4
+- Sensitive: Should be able to distinguish between slightly better and slightly worse solutions to allow a gradual movement towards a better solution https://towardsdatascience.com/how-to-define-a-fitness-function-in-a-genetic-algorithm-be572b9ea3b4 For each model the fitness is calulated by combining the novelty score and structure score (explained in more detail below).
+The ratio of these combinations decides the level of novelty in the population.

+##### Structure Scoring
-##### House Model
+###### House Model
- To start writing functions, the components of the desired structure have to be broken down.
+ To start calculating a house score, the components of the desired structure have to be broken down.
 An example structure is shown in figure @@.
-When deciding fitness functions it is important to limit the scope of what can be expected, there is always more detail that can be added to the fitness.
-The purpose of a fitness function is to highlight the important parts of a structure and guide the genome towards the desired output, but leaving enough flexibility to allow for creativity.
+When deciding fitness functions it is important to limit the scope of what can be expected, there is always more detail that can be added to the scoring.
+The purpose of  the scoring is to highlight the important parts of a structure and guide the genome towards the desired output, but leaving enough flexibility to allow for creativity.
 A balance between control and creativity.
-Each of the fitness functions generate a score between 0≤x≤1 and the average is used to calculate the final fitness.
+Each of the component scoring functions generate a value between 0@@x@@1 and the average is used to calculate the final overall score.
 The fitness functions I decided on were:
 1. A bounding wall
 An important part of a house is a complete wall with no airgaps and one block thick.